You’re Invited to Join the Virtual Working Summit 2015

 Do you want to have the satisfaction of working in a way that massively reduces your travel costs and helps the environment?
 What about slashing the time, cost and frustration of too much travel?
 Do you want to avoid misunderstandings with your team and stop wasting time on ineffective conference calls?
 What about being able to do all this while keeping others interested and engaged even when they’re miles away?

-Sign up now to book your place at the 2013 Summit.
-Once you’re registered, we’ll give you access to the best session of 2012 and also let you know how you can listen in to all the others too.
+Sign up now to book your place at the 2015 Summit.
+Once you’re registered, we’ll give you access immediately.

 Who should attend?
 People who manage a team or projects across countries or continents.
 People who need to work across more than one site.
 Professionals who work with clients, or sell to them, remotely.
 People facing budget cuts.
 People who need to build trust and engage others.
 Teleworkers.
 People who need to do more with less.
 If that’s you, then: